annagabain/Mom-Schedule/README.md

 - As **a site Admin** I can **login** so that I can **view and manage the users and tasks**

+All user stories as part of a project: https://github.com/users/annagabain/projects/7/views/1

 ## Desktop Wireframes

 *Today View*